johnespinosa/edx-platform/docs/en_us/platform_api/source/mobile/overview.rst

 EdX Platform Mobile API Capabilities
 *************************************

-With the edX Platform Mobile API, you can:
+With the edX Platform Mobile API, you can complete these tasks.

 * Get :ref:`user details<Get User Details>` and :ref:`course enrollments<Get a
   User's Course Enrollments>` for a user.